This page contains a list of workarounds for known issues in TeamCity.

-Windows Docker containers have some known problems:
+Windows Docker containers

-Currently they do not support port mapping from containers to localhost, so the
+Currently, they do not support port mapping from containers to localhost, so the

 -poption does not have any effect for localhost.
 However, it works for the non-localhost IP address associated with this machine and you can access a running application via the machine's hostname or determine the IP address via the

 ipconfigcommand.
 Note that the

 netstat -ancommand may not show that the port is open on any IP address, while in fact it can work.
 This is also a known problem of Docker on Windows.

 On Windows 10, the memory allocated per container is 1GB by default.
 To increase this value, use the following memory options:

 On Windows 10 containers work via Hyper-V and may experience problems with network and other subsystems.
 To diagnose these problems, execute the following PowerShell script:

 When starting a TeamCity server from a Windows Docker image, make sure to grant

 Authenticated UsersFull control over the directories used as volumes.
 See the related issue.